 You may have seen advertisements for government auctions.
 These ads often include high priced art, antiques, jewelry, household items, and oriental rugs.
 Research the validity of these "government auctions."
 Contact the government agency being represented to make sure the auction is legitimate.

 WisconsinSurplus.com is a contracted vendor for the State of Wisconsin to provide the state with their required on-line auction needs.
 All items listed for bids and/or sale on this site are items considered surplus and/or excess to the on-going daily needs of the various State of Wisconsin departments and agencies.
 For more information, contact Wisconsin Surplus at (608) 437-2001 or by email at

 Check out the item.
 Before you bid on something, get to know the usual price range for the item and its features.
-That will make it easier to spot a listing that promises more than it will deliver.
+This will make it easier to spot a listing that promises more than it will deliver.
 To compare products online, you can type the item name and the word "buy" into your search engine and look at the results, or view several listings for the item on the auction site.

 As you scroll through the site, look closely at photos, item descriptions and other aspects of the listing.
 For example: